QuintyCore/Core/INSTALL.md

-Building Yenten
+Building QUINTY
 ================

-See doc/build-*.md for instructions on building the various elements of the Yenten Core reference implementation of Yenten.
+See doc/build-*.md for instructions on building the various elements of the QUINTY Core reference implementation of QUINTY.